 - Dog Tag T-Dance – This one is all about the military – think black, green and camo.
 Grab some camo speedos, some trainers or boots and you are good to go.
 If you want to take it further, you will see a lot of guys wearing a good quality leather chest harness and maybe getting into character with some face paints too.

 - Disco Theme –We have never seen so much gold fabric!
 For this party, grab yourself a comedy disco wig, some gold pants or maybe a ridiculous 70’s style shirt!

 JJ Malibu tick all the boxes for ‘gay’ party attire and we stocked up before going on our first cruise (as you can tell in all these photos!).
-They have whole sections on their website for white parties, military themed parties, circuit parties etc. Take a look and take a 20% discount on your JJ Malibu order with the code GLOBETROTTER which will be automatically applied at checkout through this link.
+They have whole sections on their website for white parties, military themed parties, circuit parties etc.

 In 2019 the additional themes were ‘Under the Sea’ – think slutty sailors; ‘Champions’ – think sports; and ‘Playpen’ – cartoon characters and so on.

 3) You will see EVERYTHING going on in public at the parties

 And by everything we mean everything.

 This is not a bad thing at all in our eyes.
 In fact it’s quite liberating to see people taking the social stigma away from enjoying sex and feeling free enough to do whatever they want – no one seemed to mind or care and everyone just seemed to have a good time!

 This extends well into the early hours of the morning…especially in the jacuzzis….